oroinc/documentation/book/data_api.rst

 HTTP Headers
 ============

-As already mentioned above, to successfully perform API request, it is important to provide correct ``Content-Type`` and ``Authentication``, e.g.
+As already mentioned above, to successfully perform an API request, it is important to provide correct ``Content-Type`` and ``Authentication``, e.g.

 .. code-block:: http